nastacio/nastacio.github.io/_posts/2024-03-12-pioneer-settler-town-planner.md

 But can a settler-at-heart thrive in town planning?
 Yes, it is a fractal of change, remember?

-As the business looks to streamline processes, often through automation, there is still room for _fewer_ individuals to develop new techniques to make the process more efficient.
+As the business looks to streamline processes, often through automation, there is still room for _fewer_ individuals to develop new techniques to optimize the processes.

 ### A Case Study in Adaptation